 In patients with inadequate tissue perfusion and adequate intravascular volume, initiation of inotropic and/or vasopressor drug therapy may be necessary.
 Dopamine increases myocardial contractility and supports the blood pressure; however, it may increase myocardial oxygen demand.
 Dobutamine may be preferable if the systolic blood pressure is higher than 80 mm Hg; it has the advantage of not affecting myocardial oxygen demand as much as dopamine does.
 However, the resulting tachycardia may preclude the use of this inotropic agent in some patients.
 Dopamine will cause more tachycardia than dobutamine for any corresponding increase in cardiac output.

-Dopamine is usually initiated at a rate of 5-10 mcg/kg/min intravenously, and the infusion rate is adjusted according to the blood pressure and other hemodynamic parameters.
-Often, patients may require high doses of dopamine (as much as 20 mcg/kg/min).
+Dopamine is usually initiated at a dosage of 5-10 mcg/kg/min IV, and the infusion rate is adjusted according to the blood pressure and other hemodynamic parameters.
+Often, patients may require high dosages of dopamine (as much as 20 mcg/kg/min).

-If the patient remains hypotensive despite moderate doses of dopamine, a direct vasoconstrictor (eg, norepinephrine) should be started at a dose of 0.5 mcg/kg/min and titrated to maintain an MAP of 60 mm Hg.
-The potent vasoconstrictors (eg, norepinephrine) are best reserved for situations of refractory hypotension and organ hypoperfusion, due to their unfavorable role in increasing afterload and cardiac filling pressure and, consequently, impairing cardiac output.
-However, one study showed there was no difference in outcomes in patients with shock when treated with norepinephrine versus dopamine.
-There is no consensus regarding first-line choice of vasopressor in cardiogenic shock.
+If the patient remains hypotensive despite moderate doses of dopamine, a direct vasoconstrictor (eg, norepinephrine) should be started at a dosage of 0.5 mcg/kg/min and titrated to maintain an MAP of 60 mm Hg.
+The potent vasoconstrictors (eg, norepinephrine) are best reserved for situations of refractory hypotension and organ hypoperfusion because of their unfavorable role in increasing afterload and cardiac filling pressure and, consequently, impairing cardiac output.
+However, one study of patients with shock found no difference in outcome between treatment with norepinephrine and treatment with dopamine.
+There is no consensus regarding the first-line choice of vasopressor in cardiogenic shock.

 Dopamine is a precursor of norepinephrine and epinephrine and has varying effects according to the doses infused.
-A dose of less than 5 mcg/kg/min causes vasodilation of renal, mesenteric, and coronary beds.
-At a dose of 5-10 mcg/kg/min, beta1-adrenergic effects induce an increase in cardiac contractility and heart rate.
+A dosage of less than 5 mcg/kg/min causes vasodilation of renal, mesenteric, and coronary beds.
+At a dosage of 5-10 mcg/kg/min, beta1-adrenergic effects induce an increase in cardiac contractility and heart rate.

-At doses greater 10 mcg/kg/min, predominant alpha-adrenergic effects lead to arterial vasoconstriction and an elevation in blood pressure.
+At dosages higher than 10 mcg/kg/min, predominant alpha-adrenergic effects lead to arterial vasoconstriction and an elevation in blood pressure.
 The blood pressure increases primarily as a result of its inotropic effect.
 The undesirable effects are tachycardia and increased pulmonary shunting, as well as the potential for decreased splanchnic perfusion and increased pulmonary arterial wedge pressure.

 Norepinephrine is a potent alpha-adrenergic agonist with only minor beta1-adrenergic agonist effects.
 Norepinephrine can increase blood pressure successfully in patients who remain hypotensive following dopamine.
-The dose of norepinephrine may vary from 0.2-1.5 mcg/kg/min, and large doses, as high as 3.3 mcg/kg/min, have been used because of the alpha-receptor down-regulation in persons with sepsis.
+The dosage of norepinephrine may vary from 0.2 to 1.5 mcg/kg/min, and high dosages (up to 3.3 mcg/kg/min) have been used because of the alpha-receptor down-regulation in persons with sepsis.

 Epinephrine is an agonist of alpha1, beta1, and beta2 receptors.
 It can increase the MAP by increasing the cardiac index and stroke volume, as well as systemic vascular resistance (SVR) and heart rate.
 Epinephrine decreases the splanchnic blood flow and may increase oxygen delivery and consumption.